giovanizanetti/MY-READS-APP/README.md

 - Draw all views of the application.
 - Break each view Into a Hierarchy of Components.
-- Determine the dataeEach component needs.
+- Determine the data each component needs.
 - Determine which component each piece of data should live in.

 #### Coding